Kim Jung-min (footballer)

-Kim Jung-min (Korean: 김정민; born 13 November 1999) is a South Korean footballer who plays as a midfielder for Anyang.
+Kim Jung-min (Korean: 김정민; born 13 November 1999) is a South Korean professional footballer who plays as a midfielder for K League 1 club Jeju SK FC and the South Korea national team.

-Career
+Club career

 On 27 July 2020, Kim joined Primeira Liga side Vitória de Guimarães on a four-year deal from Red Bull Salzburg.

-On 10 January 2023, Kim signed with Anyang.
+On 10 January 2023, Kim signed with FC Anyang.

 International career

 Kim won the gold medal with the South Korea national under-23 football team at the 2018 Asian Games.